 Cultural Responses to Wilding and Land Sharing in the North of England

 We are reaching a ‘tipping point’ in the UK where more wildlife habitat is being restored than taken away.
 This unusually positive use of the term (along with the good news it denotes) is the inspiration for the AHRC-funded follow-on project ‘Tipping Points: Cultural Responses to Wilding and Land Sharing in the North of England’.
-Researchers at the University of Leeds are working with three partner organisations – Castle Howard, Wild Ennerdale and Stirley Community Farm – all of which are involved in planning and implementing schemes to increase biodiversity levels on their land, often involving modifications to farming practices.
+Researchers at the University of Leeds and Bristol are working with three partner organisations – Castle Howard, Wild Ennerdale and Stirley Community Farm – all of which are involved in planning and implementing schemes to increase biodiversity levels on their land, often involving modifications to farming practices.

 Image by Somewhere Nowhere